sdiehl/wiwinwlh/tutorial.md

 Contrary to much misinformation, **Stack does not replace [Cabal](#cabal) as the build system** and [uses it under the hood](http://docs.haskellstack.org/en/stable/faq/#what-is-the-relationship-between-stack-and-cabal).
-It just makes the process of integrating with third party packages and resolving their dependencies much more streamlined.
+Stack simply streamlines integrating with third-party packages and resolving their dependencies.
 </div>

 </hr>